Battle of Loos: Gas

 There had been early ideas of how to use gas in the war.
-The British Government rejected it as it would both contravene the spirit and the letters of the Hague treaties.
-Moreover if not technically outlawed, gas was felt to be downright unsporting.
-However when the Germans on 22 April 1915 had deployed gas for the first time in the war the British had changed their minds.
-The decision to use gas as an offensive weapon was made on May 3, 1915, following instructions from French.
-G.H.Q. focused on chemical warfare and established a laboratory at Helfaut, near St Omer, with Special Companies of the Royal Engineers under Major Foulkes.
+The British Government rejected this as it would contravene the spirit and the letters of the Hague Conventions of 1899 and 1907.
+If not technically outlawed, gas was felt to be unsporting.
+When the Germans at the Second Battle of Ypres on 22 April 1915 used gas for the first time in the war, the British had changed their minds.
+The decision to use gas as an offensive weapon was made on 3 May 1915, following instructions from French.
+G.H.Q. established a laboratory at Helfaut, near St Omer, with Special Companies of the Royal Engineers under Major Foulkes.

-On August 22, a demonstration of the chlorine wave was given at Helfaut, attracting General Haig and his corps and divisional commanders.
+On 22 August, a demonstration of a chlorine wave was given at Helfaut, attracting General Haig and his corps and divisional commanders.
 The chlorine gas was contained in steel cylinders placed below the firing step of the front parapet of the fire trench.
-A flexible copper pipe connected the cylinder with an ordinary half-inch iron pipe, which was placed on the top of the parapet towards the German trenches and weighted with sandbags.
+A flexible copper pipe connected the cylinder with an ordinary half-inch iron pipe, which was placed on the top of the parapet pointing towards the German trenches and weighted with sandbags.
 The cylinders functioned on the principle of a soda-water syphon, on opening the cock, the gas came out as a yellowish-white vapour, then a greenish-yellow cloud a few feet from the pipe.
 It was hoped that, given the greater density of the gas, it would descend into subterranean shelters such as the deep dug-outs of the German trenches and the cellars in the villages, where artillery fire could not penetrate.

-The Germans would be forced into the open, at the same time incapacitating them for stubborn resistance.
+The Germans would be forced into the open, unable to maintain stubborn resistance.
 In the event of the infantry assault being executed in immediate succession to the gas discharge, the probability of success would be significantly increased.
 The demonstration showed the importance of chlorine gas in offensive operations.
-General Haig was ordered by to cooperate with General Joffre's plans and the gas demonstration led to the idea of using it on the attack front south of the La Bassée canal.
+General Haig was ordered to cooperate with General Joffre's plans and the gas demonstration led to the idea of using it on the attack front south of La Bassée canal.